GhostridercoinOrg/ghostridercoin/README.md

 There is no dev fee in GRCoin.

-## Block Time
+## Block Time and Rewards

 The block creation time for GRCoin is 90 seconds.
-Every 20,000 blocks, the block reward will be halved, approximately every 21 days.
+Every 50,000 blocks, the block reward will reduced by 5%, approximately every 60 days.
+The rewards split is 80% miners / 20% smartnodes.

 ## Total Supply